xpepper/tracco/README.md

     cp config/config.template.yaml config/config.yml

 and then fill the correct values in the placeholders in config.yml (see _"Where do I get an API key and API secret?"_ section).

+Then copy the mongoid config template

+    cp config/mongoid.template.yaml config/mongoid.yml

+and fill the correct values for the mongodb environments ([see here](http://mongoid.org/en/mongoid/docs/installation.html#configuration) to have more details).

 Then run bundle to get all the required gems: